RMPR/OSCP-Exam-Report-Template-Markdown/GSOC-internship-report-2019.md

 - **CIFS**: Common Internet File System

 ## Abstract
-Smbcmp is a cli tool for making diffs between two pcap files containing SMB packets and rendering them using curses.
+Smbcmp is a CLI tool for making diffs between two pcap files containing SMB packets and rendering them using ncurses.
-The first part of the project consisted in making better diffs by using the pdml output of Tshark and the second part consisted in adding a GUI and port it to windows.
+The first part of the project consisted in making better diffs by using the PDML output of Tshark and the second part consisted in adding a GUI and port it to windows.
 More details in the [Appendix A](#appendix-a---proposal)

 ## Résumé
 Smbcmp est un outil en ligne de commandes permettant de visualiser les différences entre deux fichiers pcap contenant des paquets SMB et de les afficher à l'aide de la bibliotheque ncurses .
-La première partie du projet consistait à améliorer les différences en utilisant la sortie pdml de Tshark et la seconde à ajouter une interface graphique et à creer une version pour Windows.
+La première partie du projet consistait à améliorer les différences en utilisant la sortie PDML de Tshark et la seconde à ajouter une interface graphique et à creer une version pour Windows.
 Plus de details sur la proposition dans l'[appendice A](#appendix-a---proposal)

-## List of figures

 ## General Introduction
-SMB is a protocol providing shared access to files, printers, and serial ports between nodes on a network, one version of SMB was also known as CIFS.
+SMB is a protocol providing shared access to files, printers, and serial ports between nodes on a network, one version of SMB was known as CIFS.
 It also provides an authenticated inter-process communication mechanism.
-Most usage of SMB involves computers running Microsoft Windows, where it was known as "Microsoft Windows Network" before the introduction of Active Directory. more than 70%, knowing how to troubleshoot connectivity problems can be cumbersome, hence network sniffers like Wireshark/Tshark and many others.
+Most usage of SMB involves computers running Microsoft Windows, where it was known as "Microsoft Windows Network" before the introduction of Active Directory.
+Knowing how to troubleshoot connectivity problems can be cumbersome, hence network sniffers like Wireshark/Tshark and many others.
 While this may be considered as good enough by many, the problem of comparison arise very quickly, i.e. the ability to know between two situations what exactly went